-51 Manifestly-vexatious requests
+37 Manifestly vexatious requests

-(1) An information officer may refuse a request if the request is manifestly vexatious.

-(2) Where an information officer refuses a request on the basis of subsection (1), the notice referred to in section 15(7) or section 30(7) must include an affidavit signed by the information officer stating the reasons that the information officer considers the request to be manifestly vexatious.
+- (1) An information officer may refuse a request if the request is manifestly vexatious. - (2) Where an information officer refuses a request on the basis of subsection (1), the notice referred to in section 15(8) must include an affidavit signed by the information officer stating the reasons that the information officer considers the request to be manifestly vexatious.

-52 Burden of proof
+38 Burden of proof